franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 ### Add tags
 We can also easily add tags to our post by modifying the front matter:
 ```
+---
 # ...
 tags: [front-end, hugo]
+---
 ```

 ## Create a Menu
-Inside your _hugo.yml_ file you can create a menu like so:
+Inside your _hugo.yaml_ file you can create a menu like so:
 ```
 menu:
   main: